 House of the Virgin Mary

-Situated near Ephesus, a small stone structure discovered in the 19th century is thought to be the last home of the Virgin Mary, mother of Jesus Christ.
+Situated near Ephesus, a small stone structure discovered in the 19th century is thought to be the Virgin Mary's last home.

 Outside, candles are available for the faithful to light, three fountains offer water for drinking (some believe these waters have special powers), and there's a wall of visitors' wishes written on napkin-sized pieces of cloth.

-The claim that the Virgin Mary lived her final years here may still be up for debate, but that it has been visited by more than a few popes in the 115 years since its discovery lends the site credibility.
+The claim that the Virgin Mary lived her final years here may still be up for debate, but that more than a few popes have visited it in the 115 years since its discovery lends the site credibility.

 The entrance to Ephesus is rather humble.
 It's not until you begin walking deeper into the site that the grandeur of this former city starts to show itself.

 A highlight for everyone who visits is the reconstructed two-story facade of The Library of Celsus.

 Its height towers over all other structures, aside from the theater built into the hillside at a distance.